adam248/websocket-hypermedia-lib/README.md

 - **Inspired by** the simplicity of hypermedia-driven applications
 - **Built on** the power of WebSocket technology
 - **Thanks to** the open source community for inspiration and feedback
-- **Special thanks** to all contributors who helped make v1.1.0 production-ready with security and animation features!
+- **Special thanks** to all contributors who helped make v1.1.1 production-ready with security, animation, and performance features!

 ## 📞 Support